 There is one God whose essence is Divine Love and Wisdom.
-Father, Son, and Holy Spirit are all aspects of God just as body, mind, and soul are all aspects of one person.
+Father, Son, and Holy Spirit are not three persons, but are all aspects of God just as body, mind, and soul are all aspects of one person.

 The Bible contains the Word of God and provides us with inspiration and guidance to help us to lead better and more fulfilling lives.
-The literal sense of Scripture tells the story of the people of God, and contains a deeper meaning that illumines the journey of the human soul.
+The literal sense of Scripture tells the story of the people of God, but the text also contains a deeper inner meaning that illumines the journey of the human soul.

 People are essentially spirits clothed with material bodies.
 At death, the material body is laid aside and the person continues to live on in the spiritual world, choosing a heavenly life or a hellish one based on the quality of the life choices they made here.

-The Second Coming has taken place—and in fact still is taking place.
+The Second Coming has taken place and is still taking place.
 It is not an actual physical appearance of the Lord, but rather his return in spirit and truth that is being affected as a present reality.